ebloc/ebloc-broker/docs/connect.rst

 Initialises a new genesis block and definition for the network
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:warning: Do ``bash initialize.sh`` only once.
-You do not need to do it again :warning:
+Do ``bash initialize.sh`` only once.
+You do not need to do it again.

 .. code:: bash